lixiannn/secure_code_review/README.md

     username=adam&password=StronkP@ssw0rd!
     ```

-    He/She is then assigned an `account` cookie (which is simply the username, e.g. `cookie=adam`), before being asked for a verification code.
+    He/She is then assigned an `account` cookie (which is simply the username, e.g. `account=adam`), before being asked for a verification code.
     ```
     HTTP/1.1 200 OK
-    Set-Cookie: cookie=adam
+    Set-Cookie: account=adam

     GET /login/second_part
-    Cookie: cookie=adam
+    Cookie: account=adam
     ```

     When submitting the verification code, the request uses this cookie to determine which account the user is trying to access.
 Using tools like `burpsuite`, attackers can log in with his/her own credentials, intercept the response, and change the value of the  `account` cookie to any arbitrary username when submitting the verification code to gain access to that user's account.